omidxplimbo/hunt-engine/README.md

 * Integrate **Nuclei** for template-based scanning.
 * Implement **Smart Filtering** (e.g., run WordPress templates only on WordPress sites).
 * Immediate Telegram alerts for **Critical/High** vulnerabilities.

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## 📝 License

+This project is licensed under the MIT License.

+## ⚠️ Disclaimer

+This tool is for **authorized security testing and research purposes only**.
+Users are responsible for ensuring they have proper authorization before scanning any targets.